 Health Tip: Wearing High Heels (HealthDay News) -- Wearing high heels may be fashionable, but they can wreak havoc on your body.
 The American Osteopathic Association suggests how to avoid problems while wearing high heels: Choose a heel that is no higher than 1 1/4 inches, has a wide base and is thicker-than-average.
 Skip the stilettos.
 Pad heels with cushioned insoles to ease stress on your knees.
 Choose heels with a wide toe box that fit properly, with no room for feet to slide forward.
 Skip heels on ...

 New Prosthetic Hands Restore Sense of Touch to Amputees

 New Prosthetic Hands Restore Sense of Touch to Amputees WEDNESDAY, Oct.
 8, 2014 (HealthDay News) -- People take the sense of touch for granted -- until it isn't there, says Igor Spetic, who lost that ability four years ago.
 For months after an accident at work cost him his right hand from the wrist down, the Madison, Ohio, resident was plagued by phantom pain.
 It was "like having a clenched fist put into a vice and crushed, 24/7, even though I had no fist," said Spetic.
 But about 18 months after his inj...

-Health Tip: Take Care of Your Feet
+Health Tip: Tight Shoes May Be Damaging Your Feet